mandeep170/projectjellyfish/README.md

    - In the product field, enter the SKU for the item you created
    - Click "Add Product"
  - Click "Save"
-Visit the Marketplace Catalog and confirm the product you added is located in the catalog.
+ - Visit the Marketplace Catalog and confirm the product you added is located in the catalog

 ###Configuring the Cloud Gateway
 1. Adding templates to ManageIQ